VMatheus/vraptor-hibernate/README.md

-Código fonte do post do blog:
+Link do post no blog:

 http://renanandraderj.wordpress.com/2014/06/05/vraptor-hibernate/